 The beneficiaries of the tax proposal include the 11,000 families who pay $20 billion annually in estate taxes.
 About 4.7 million families pay AMT (Alternative Minimum Tax), which is also under review.
 Corporations would see a reduction in the top rate from 35% to 20% while accelerating deductions.
 In fact, S&P 500 companies currently pay an average of 24.1% so a reduction of only 4% would not be that material.

 The greatest beneficiaries are earners in the Top 1%, who would see an average tax cut of $130K.
 The tax plan seems tailored to benefit one family in particular.
-Assuming Trump's net worth is truly $3.1 billion, his heirs would save about $1.7 billion in estate taxes.
-In the meanwhile, eliminating the AMT would reduce Trump's income tax bill from 25% to about 4% (given the highly favorable tax treatments of real estate investments).
+Assuming the President's net worth is truly $3.1 billion, his heirs would save about $1.7 billion in estate taxes.
+In the meantime, eliminating the AMT would reduce President Trump's income tax bill from 25% to about 4% (given the highly favorable tax treatments of real estate investments).

 What's the probability of these tax cuts going through?